openvpi/DiffSinger/docs/ConfigurationSchemas.md

 #### constraints

 Choose from 'gloo', 'nccl', 'nccl_no_p2p'.
-Windows platforms may use 'gloo'; Linux platforms may use 'nccl'; if Linux ddp stucks, use 'nccl_no_p2p'.
+Windows platforms may use 'gloo'; Linux platforms may use 'nccl'; if Linux ddp gets stuck, use 'nccl_no_p2p'.

 ### dictionary